kids

 By 1995, Stephens had died from alcohol-related disease.
 Before his death, Smith and Stephens were on better terms.

 Soon after her divorce from Stephens, an old flame returned to Smith's life.
 It was Beverley Cross.
-By 1975, the pair were married, with Cross helping Smith raise her two sons, saying he was a "lovely man".
+By 1975, the pair were married, with Cross helping Smith raise her two sons, her calling him a "lovely man".

 For the next 23 years, the pair lived happily together, Cross becoming an honorary father to Smith's sons, and the pair building up one another as their careers excelled.

 Then in 1998, Cross passed away from heart disease.
-Smith has lived alone ever since.
+Smith lived alone for the rest of her life.

 As she said to CBS News: "I don't know.
 It seems a bit pointless.
 Going on one's own and not having someone to share it with."